reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 In Client-side encryption, the data is encrypted outside of the AWS Cloud and then sent to storage.
 It is stored on an AWS storage in encrypted form, but AWS has nothing to do with the encryption.

-When the client wants to read data, it has to decrypt the data on the client-side after extracting the encrypting data from AWS.
+When the client wants to read data, it has to decrypt the data on the client-side after extracting the encrypted data from AWS.
 We use this approach if we want to use cloud storage, but we don't trust the security service of the cloud provider and want to secure the data on our own.

 Server-side encryption means, that AWS takes care of the encryption of the data in its storage, and it is transparent